krismichalski/chronicle/README.md

-# Playground
+# Chronicle

-Place for keeping my projects created during learning process of various languages and technologies.
+Place where I keep all the projects I wrote in various languages and technologies.

-Mostly unfinished and untested.
+Many of them were created for my uni classes.

+I also keep here a list of my Open Source contributions.

-## Projects list:
+## Projects:
   - ASM:
     - [8051 diode blinking](ASM/8051%20diode%20blinking)
     - [CAPSLOCKOMATOR](ASM/CAPSLOCKOMATOR)